Contents

 working hours.
 However, this can be adjusted with

-.
+notification_period.
 According to

-notifications will be
+notification_interval notifications will be

 resend every two hours. notification_options

-contains four different flags: d, u, r
+contains four different flags: d, u, r and

-.
+n.
 They control in which state Nagios should

-notify the administrator. d
+notify the administrator. d stands for a

-state, u
+down state, u for

-and r
+unreachable and r for

-does not send
+recoveries. n does not send

 any notifications anymore.